Day 1: Cusco to Cock-of-the-Rock Lodge

 At Amazonia Lodge we also concentrate on the lodge clearing that has an enormous variety of birds including many hummingbirds such as Gould’s Jewelfront, Koepcke’s Hermit, Rufous-crested Coquette, Fork-tailed Woodnymph, Grey-breasted Sabrewing and many tanagers such as Magpie Tanager and Masked Crimson-Tanager.

-The journey between Cock-the-Rock-Lodge and Wayquecha has often rewarded us with sightings of Andean Potoo.
+The journey between Cock-the-Rock-Lodge and Wayqecha has often rewarded us with sightings of Andean Potoo.
 At Wayqecha we’ll look for Swallow-tailed Nightjar at dusk.

 Day 5: Wayqecha to Cusco

-On the way to Cusco, we don’t stop birding and visit a highland lake above San Salvador, where there are Giant Coot and Crested Duck.
+On the way to Cusco, we may visit if time permits a highland lake above San Salvador, where there are Giant Coot and Crested Duck.
 Lower down, and going into the Sacred Valley, we look for the endemic Chestnut-breasted Mountain-Finch and Bearded Mountaineer.